kx1t/docker-raspberry-noaa-v2/README.md

 ## Configuring the RaspiNOAA2 container
 - Create a directory to use as your base and go to this directory.
 It doesn't really matter what you name it or where you put it.
 We'll use `~/noaa` as an example.
-NOTE -- If you have other `docker-compose` stacks running on the same system, I recommend to use a separate `docker-compose.yml` file in a different directory for the Raspberry NOAA 2 instance.
-This package is independent of all other packages, and we want to avoid including it in your `watchtower` auto-update routines.
+NOTE -- If you have other `docker-compose` stacks running on the same system, I recommend to use a separate directory and `docker-compose.yml` file and not adding RN2 to the existing stack.
+The Raspberry NOAA 2 container is independent of all other packages, and we want to avoid including it in your `watchtower` auto-update routines.
 ```
 mkdir -p ~/noaa
 cd ~/noaa